Seville’s Top Attraction: The Real Alcazar

 The rainwater tanks beneath the Patio del Crucero are named after María de Padilla, the mistress of Peter the Cruel.
 She would come down here to bathe, it was a reprieve on a hot summer day (with temperatures about 15C lower to those outside).
 At the time, the women who came down here were considered prostitutes and the men homosexuals.
 Today the underground baths are very popular with tourists.

-Practical Information to visiting the Real Alcazar
+Practical Information on visiting the Real Alcazar

-Hours: 9:30 am to 7 pm everyday
+Hours: 9:30 am to 6 pm everyday in winter, 9:30 am to 7 pm everyday in summer.

 Hotel Recommendations in Seville